ben-bowman/public/a_b_testing_dashboard/README.md

 # A/B Testing Dashboard

 This is a containerized Streamlit application for performing A/B testing.
-It allows users to upload their data, select control and treatment groups, and analyze the results using statistical tests.
-The tool also provides visualizations of the data and actionable conclusions based on statistical significance.
+It allows users to upload their own data, select control and treatment groups, and analyze the results using t test.
+The tool also provides visualizations of the data and actionable conclusions based on statistical significance (P-value).
+There is default sample data included in the repo.
+You can also see the dashboard on [Streamlit Cloud](https://https://a-b-test.streamlit.app/).

 ## Features
 - Upload CSV data files.